 Question 1: What are your long and short-term goals for the property?

-People invest in Philadelphia real estate with very different goals in mind.
+People invest in Pennsylvania real estate with very different goals in mind.
 As such, it is important that you are investing in properties that get you to where you want to be.
 Do you want to make 40k in the first year?
 If so, and if you can handle some hard work, flipping might be a better choice than a rental property.
 However, if you are looking for a long-term, stable source of income, the rental property might be the way to go.

 Question 2: How much can you really afford?

 Buying a house is more than simply coming up with the down payment and the monthly mortgage payment.
-There are numerous other costs that come into play when you own a Philadelphia house.
+There are numerous other costs that come into play when you own a Pennsylvania house.
 Before making any property investment, make sure you understand what it will entail.
 Utilities, monthly maintenance costs, property taxes, and insurance costs all might be a bit different than what you are used to.

 Question 3: Will this be your primary residence or an investment property?